Ivoriel/Accounting_company_administration_app/README.md

 use the same technology for consistency.

 Main goal of this project is to refine existing skill and learn new technologies while creating an MVP to use as a foundation for an ongoing development and sophistication of the app.
+One of the aims is to divide the app into multiple microservices to get a better grasp on their architecture and required supporting technologies.

 Agreed upon initial plan:
 1. Data will come from the Optima database (MSSql).